IC-Cache: Efficient Large Language Model Serving via In-context Caching: Design

-The utility of an example is defined by its helpfulness to improve response quality.
-However, collecting this post-facto score is impractical without generating model responses with the example.
-A naive approach is to select examples based on high semantic relevance (\eg, cosine similarity of text embeddings).
-However, Figure~\ref{fig:sim-utility} shows that example relevance has a relatively weak correlation with its actual helpfulness.
+The utility of an example is defined by its effectiveness in improving response quality.
+However, directly measuring this utility post hoc is impractical, as it requires generating model responses conditioned on each example, a costly and time-consuming process.
+A common alternative is to approximate utility using semantic relevance, such as the cosine similarity between text embeddings, following practices from RAG systems~\cite{databricks-cache}.
+However, as shown in Figure~\ref{fig:sim-utility}, semantic relevance exhibits only a weak correlation with true example helpfulness, limiting its reliability as a utility proxy.

-This is because relevance-based selection fails to consider model-specific capabilities and example quality, leading to biased utility estimation.
-For example, examples with poor response quality or those the smaller model already excels at offer little quality improvement and can even detriment generation (\S\ref{sec:manager}), all while adding unnecessary overhead.
-Moreover, while relevance can enrich response details, overall response quality depends on a broader set of factors, such as accuracy, depth, and creativity~\cite{zheng2023judging}, which extend beyond relevance.
+This limitation arises because relevance-based selection fails to account for model-specific capabilities and example quality, resulting in biased utility estimation.
+For instance, examples containing low-quality responses or covering skills the smaller model already handles well contribute little to quality improvement, and may even degrade generation quality while incurring additional overhead (Figure~\ref{fig:example-impact}).
+Furthermore, while relevance can enrich response details, overall response quality depends on a broader set of dimensions, such as accuracy, depth, and creativity~\cite{zheng2023judging}, which extend far beyond relevance.

-Next, we present a two-stage hierarchical example retrieval mechanism to select high-utility examples at scale, and extend it to optimize the selection of example combinations.
+Next, we present a two-stage hierarchical example selection mechanism to select high-utility examples at scale, and extend it to select the combination of examples.

-\paragraph{Two-Stage Example Selection.} Our key insight is that, despite the relatively weak correlation between relevance and helpfulness, we can apply this lightweight relevance-based selection to preselect a subset of examples, and then use a proxy model (e.g., TinyBERT~\cite{bert}) to predict their fine-grained helpfulness on the new request.
-This two-stage mechanism enables request- and model-aware example selection while avoiding the excessive runtime overhead of processing a large corpus of examples.
+\paragraph{Two-Stage Scalable Example Selection.} Our key insight is that, while semantic relevance alone has a weak correlation with actual helpfulness, it remains a useful lightweight filter (Figure~\ref{fig:sim-utility}).
+We exploit this by first applying relevance-based selection to narrow down the candidate pool.
+Since directly estimating the helpfulness of each example through rule-based heuristics is impractical, we introduce a second-stage proxy model to estimate the fine-grained helpfulness of examples on a per-request basis.
+This two-stage selection design enables request- and model-aware example retrieval while avoiding the prohibitive cost of scanning the entire example pool.